 With the growing interest in triathlon, Jim recognized a consistent hurdle for folks willing to try their hand at this daunting sport..."After seeing thousands of new triathletes start in the club, I realized it was a good thing when a new triathlete wore a wetsuit in open water.
 Prior to becoming the club president, I ran the club races for three years.
 If I could just get a wetsuit on all the new triathletes for their first race, I wouldn't have to worry about one thing -- they couldn't sink!
 The warmth the wetsuit provides from the cold water also cuts down on people hyperventilating the first hundred yards or so.

-During the initial week or so of shock and grief, business took a back seat and we let some customers down.
+Unfortunately, during the initial week or so of shock and grief after Jim suddenly lost his life, business took a back seat and we let some customers down.
 And that’s when we learned the true strength and value of the triathlon community…

 With very few exceptions, customers, race directors, wetsuit manufacturers, and competitors reached out with everything from basic forgiveness for our temporary failings to delaying terms on invoices to one race director who actually tore up a dozen certificates for free wetsuits so he wouldn’t have to bother us during the aftermath of our personal tragedy.